Davor Josipovic Just another WordPress blog – rather tryout

 The augs now get unlocked with XP-points.
 Most are well designed and well implemented in the game.
 The fact that you already have them all removes the “wauw” effect of finding one though.
 Auto-recharging one battery is a good improvement from the previous series – now one can experiment without permanently using up the bio-energy.
 But recharging only one seems inconsistent: having two charged cells and taking one enemy down will “waste” this second cell, while doing the same with one cell will not – the empty cell will reload eventually.

 The praxis packs (and other items) scattered through the game on sometimes strange locations… it could have been better.
-Same with the empty lockers…
+Same with the empty lockers.

-I also missed a way to replay (or re-read) the conversations I had with people.
+I also missed a way to replay (or re-read) the conversations I had with NPCs.
 Sometimes there is much information at once, and you don’t want to miss a thing… I though the original had a log for this.

 The hacking is improved – resembles System Shock (?) – but is imbalanced in my opinion.
 With a few aug-points one can hack everything and get money and XP for free.
 One can misuse this eventually.
 On hardest settings I had eventually more than 40 stops! and viruses in my backpack, and gathered very much gold.
 Even the toughest terminals went down easily.
 Such hacking makes searching for passcodes completely irrelevant.